Ballinamult

-Ballinamult is a hamlet in County Waterford situated near the border with County Tipperary.
+Ballinamult, or Ballynamult, is a hamlet in County Waterford, Ireland.
 It is in the historic Sliabh gCua district between the Comeragh and Knockmealdown Mountains.

+The hamlet is near the border with County Tipperary.
+Towns in the area include Clonmel (17 km to the north) and Dungarvan (15 km to the south).

 Ballinamult Barracks

 The barracks was built by 1714 as it features on a map of that date by Herman Moll and it is described as a redoubt for twenty men.
 It was situated on a bluff on the East bank of the Finisk River guarding access to County Tipperary.
 In 1918, the garrison consisted of a Sergeant and three constables.
 Later on this was increased by a party of about a dozen soldiers.